echo2echo/Perl-Search-Replace/README.md

 if $command is set to find "*.html" the command will execute on all files ending in "html"  excluding those without permission.

-Change the $replace variable with the text you wish to replace... such as a spelling error.
+Change the $replace variable to the text you wish to replace... such as a spelling error.

 Change the $replace_with variable with the text you would like to overwrite the $replace variable... such as a corrected spelling.